PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 14:27:44
+Last updated: 2024-04-08 14:28:17
-Random Quote: Every night can't be legendary.
-If all nights are legendary, no nights are legendary! - Ted Mosby
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell